mnot/I-D/http-proxy-problem/draft.md

 commonly-understood semantics of that indicator, as well as "https://" URIs, is likely to be extremely controversial, because it changes the already-understood security properties of the Web.

+Another useful emerging convention is that of "Incognito" or "private" mode, where the end user has requested enhanced privacy and security.
+This might be used to introduce higher requirements for the interposition of intermediaries, or even to prohibit their use without full encryption.

 ## Proxies must function across a wide variety of applications